What is the Medical Scientist Training Program (MSTP)?

 I took the MCAT several years ago - is it still valid?

 We accept MCAT scores within three years of your matriculation year.
 We recommend applicants take the MCAT early enough to allow time to retake the test, if desired.
-Please note that applicants who have an MCAT score in the 25th percentile or above will automatically be sent the Secondary Application.
-Those applicants who have a score lower than the 25th percentile may receive a Secondary Application after an initial review.

 Does the Michigan MSTP accept committee letters?